- About Us

 This training program is offered to BC School District personnel and parents throughout BC.

 This newly revised course reflects current research and evidence-based practice in teaching students with ASD.
 In addition, research-based methods of effective adult instruction are now used in this course.
 These include pre-reading, practical hands-on activities, demonstration, coaching and application exercises as well as a variety of ways of evaluating participant learning.
-This 30 hour course is held at our training centre in Delta over a 5-day period, from 8:30 am–3:30 pm daily.
+This 30 hour course is held at our training centre in Delta over a 5-day period, from 8:30 am–4:30 pm (with two 15 minute breaks and a 1 hour lunch break).
 (For information about courses held in your district, contract your popard district partner)

 Completion of this course provides the participant with an overview of ABA history and theory, with an emphasis on practical applications in school settings.
 Participants will have the opportunity to practice teaching using discrete trial and task analysis formats.
 They will also see how ABA principles are applied to other teaching situations and to program development for students with autism spectrum disorders.